micvbang/go-mocky/README.md

 // TestReturnAddErrorErrors verifies that GiveValueToAdder returns an error
 // when Add fails, and returns nil Add does not fail. func TestReturnAddErrorErrors(t *testing.T) {
-	tests := map[string]struct {
-		expected error
-	}{
-		"no error":      {expected: nil},
-		"failed to add": {expected: fmt.Errorf("failed to add")}, }

-	for name, test := range tests {
-		t.Run(name, func(t *testing.T) {
+	expectedErr := fmt.Errorf("oh no, all is on fire!")

-			mockAdder := adder.NewMockAdder(t)
+	// Here we're defining the mock and its functionality. mockAdder := adder.NewMockAdder(t)
-			// Here we're defining the functionality of the mock. mockAdder.AddMock = func() error {
+	mockAdder.AddMock = func() error {
-				return test.expected
+		return expectedErr
 	}

 	// Verify that ReturnAddError returns the error returned by Add got := adder.ReturnAddError(mockAdder)
-			require.ErrorIs(t, got, test.expected)
+	require.ErrorIs(t, got, expectedErr)

 	// If we want to be fancy, we can even see the history of the calls made
 	// to Add, including which arguments were given and which values were returned: require.Equal(t, 1, len(mockAdder.AddCalls))

 	// Add has no arguments, but if it had had, they would be available on `call` as well call := mockAdder.AddCalls[0]

-			// Return value
-			require.ErrorIs(t, call.Out0, test.expected)
-		})
+	// We can check that the call to Add indeed contains the expectedErr. require.ErrorIs(t, call.Out0, expectedErr)
 }
-}
 ```

-The test shows how simple it is to define a mock/fake implementation of `Add()` to be used in our test.
+The test above shows how simple it is to define a mock/fake implementation of `Add()` to be used in our test.

 If you're into tracking the number of calls (or the arguments/return values), `go-mocky` helps you by keeping a log of these in the `AddCalls` slice.